kineticadb/charts/docs/Advanced/ingress_nginx_config.md

 ---
 # :simple-nginx: `ingress-nginx` Ingress Configuration

-To use an 'external' ingress-nginx controller i.e. not the one optionally installed by the KInetica Helm chart it is necessary to disable ingress in the `KineticaCluster` CR.
+To use an 'external' ingress-nginx controller i.e. not the one optionally installed by the Kinetica Operators Helm chart it is necessary to disable ingress in the `KineticaCluster` CR.

-the field `spec.ingressController: nginx` should be set to `spec.ingressController: none`.
+The field `spec.ingressController: nginx` should be set to `spec.ingressController: none`.

 It is then necessary to create the required Ingress CRs by hand.
 Below is a list of the Ingress paths that need to be exposed along with sample ingress-nginx CRs.